bdavisdotcom/edge-test/Reviewer-README.md

 - Install Docker Desktop (VM was WSL)
 - From this repo's /code folder (where the docker-compose.yaml file is located) Run the command "docker-compose up"
+- Browser cookies must be enabled for this to work correctly
+- tested in Chrome & Firefox

 ## List of dev comments